HRagunathan-03/bunny-haven/README.md

 # Bunny Haven

-The primary goals of the business is to increase the number of adopted rabbits and decrease the number of abandoned rabbits.
+The primary goal of this website is to find a new home for rabbits that have been abandoned, rabbits that have been rescued, and rabbits that need to be rehomed.

-Creating an informative, clear, and easy to navigate website will suppport the primary goals.
+Creating an informative, clear, and easy to navigate website will suppport the primary goal.

 ## User Stories